OfirTheOne/tunnel-cast-modules/packages/tunnel-cast/README.md

     }
 }
 ```

 <br>

 ## The general flow :

-Lets state some terms regarding the flow,
+Lets define some terms regarding the flow;

 * `casting` - The process of applying a model definitions on an object and trying to transform the object to the model instance.

-* `model`  /  `model definitions` - As a concept, a model is a collection of restrictions and conditions where a value that satisfied those can be referred to a model instance. <br>
+* `model`  /  `model definitions` - As a concept, a model is a collection of restrictions and conditions where a value that satisfied those, can be referred to as a model instance. <br>
 In practice a model would be a class declared with this module fields decorators and such.

 A process of casting (as this module implements) an object to a model (a class with decorated attributes),